-"Income Calculation Tab"
+o "Income Calculation Tab"

 This tab will be used for individuals with consistent income.
 Generally, this is the majority of participants applying for the IDA program.
-The IDA Administrators should enter the gross amount for 2 paystubs on the Income Calculation Worksheet.
+The IDA Administrators should enter the gross amount for 2 paystubs or similar documentation on the Income Calculation Worksheet.
 Administrators will not have to enter any additional information for the section as the spreadsheet auto-calculates eligibility based on program guidelines.
 Do not use the "Income Tax Return" tab.